 When it comes to data, Nadcap leans heavily on AMS2750 pyrometry standards, which have these basic guidelines:

 - 3.2.7 Electronic Records

-- 184.108.40.206 An “electronic record” is any combination of text, graphics, data, audio, pictorial, or other information representation in digital form that is created, modified, maintained, archived, retrieved, or distributed by a computer system.
-When using a system (furnace control, recording, monitoring or data acquisition) that creates electronic records, systems purchased after Sept 2006 or any electronic record created after 2015 (3 years after the release of this revision) shall meet the following requirements:
+- 22.214.171.124 An “electronic record” is any combination of text, graphics, data, audio, pictorial or other information representation in digital form that is created, modified, maintained, archived, retrieved or distributed by a computer system.
+When using a system (furnace control, recording, monitoring or data acquisition) that creates electronic records, systems purchased after Sept.
+2006 or any electronic record created after 2015 (3 years after the release of this revision) shall meet the following requirements:

-- 126.96.36.199.3.1 The system shall be capable of providing evidence the record was reviewed – such as by recording an electronic review or a method of printing the record for a physical marking indicating review.
+- 220.127.116.11.3.1 The system shall be capable of providing evidence the record was reviewed—such as by recording an electronic review or a method of printing the record for a physical marking indicating review.

-While these data guidelines are generally straightforward, the Nadcap process can be challenging.
-If you have any questions about equipment, software, Nadcap data guidelines or anything related to Nadcap, contact us today.
-We will put you in contact with our Director of Technical Services, Jason Schulze, who has extensive, hands-on, consulting and training experience in Nadcap.
+While these data guidelines are generally straightforward, the Nadcap accreditation process can be challenging.
+If you have any questions about equipment, software, Nadcap data guidelines or anything related to Nadcap, including the most common NCRs generated against Nadcap heat-treating checklist AC702, please contact us today.
+We will put you in contact with our Director of Technical Services, Jason Schulze, who has extensive, hands-on, consulting and training experience in Nadcap compliance.